 PROJECT ORBWATCH then relocated to the Niagara region in the summer of 2000.
 We continued our monitoring of Lake Ontario until June 2006 and then made the move to a more northerly area of Ontario.

-We do still occasionally make visits to Lake Ontario when the opportunity arises but our current focus is in observing and recording of anomalous activity much further north west in Ontario.
+We do still occasionally make visits to Lake Ontario when the opportunity arises.

 NOTE: When reference is made to "orbs" we are not referring to the spheres sometimes caught on camera using flash photography.